 Happy employees are your best brand advocates.
 When employees rave about their experience at your organization, they raise its profile, which in turn attracts great prospective talent.
 But while many companies focus on creating brand advocates out of current employees, some forget that the opinions and reviews of ex-employees hold considerable weight.

-84% of job candidates read company reviews before applying, and 60% read at least five reviews before forming an opinion of a company.
+84% of job candidates read company reviews before applying, and 65% read at least five reviews before forming an opinion of a company.
 People also tend to trust negative online reviews more than positive ones.
-So if the offboarding process is subpar or even acrimonious, this can damage the relationship with an outgoing employee and sour their view of the organization.
+So if the employee offboarding process is subpar or even acrimonious, this can damage the relationship with an outgoing employee and sour their view of the organization.
 They may even paint a bad picture of the company to potential hires.

 Your existing employees also see how you treat employees who are on their way out, which can influence their perception of your organization and even their level of engagement.

-Therefore, the more your organization does to create a positive last impression for departing employees by offering an excellent offboarding process, the more likely they'll leave as brand advocates instead of critics.
+Therefore, the more your organization does to create a positive last impression for departing employees by offering an excellent employee offboarding process, the more likely they'll leave as brand advocates instead of critics.

 People also tend to trust negative online reviews more than positive ones.